LLM Experiments #4: Intermezzo

 Agent swarms for bug hunting

-Inspired by Mythos I led an army of sub-agents to hunt for bugs in the Julia language & stdlib.
-It helped to have done this before since I could direct the agents to sus areas of the codebase, and instruct them on tactics I’d used to find bugs in the past.
+Inspired by Mythos, I wanted to see what I could find with a small army of sub-agents hunting for bugs in Julia.
+It helped to have done this before since I could direct the agents to known-sus parts of the codebase, and instruct them on tactics.

 Example-driven evaluation & quick cross-language prototyping

-It’s also been fun to periodically rewrite the whole system into a new language, though I’m finding that when this is done with too much AI assistance it’s difficult to judge the results, since implementation complexity can vary by orders of magnitude depending on the skill of the implemented, and evaluation requires in-depth review and a deep awareness the possibility space.
+I’ve also been playing around with cross-language rewrites, but am finding that when this is done with too much AI assistance it’s much less valuable since it’s difficult to judge the results.
+Implementation complexity can vary by orders of magnitude depending on the skill of the implementer, and evaluating the results a deep familiarity with the possibility space.